Akeyroid7/a7-impulse/README.md

 It works in gamepad mode only if the controller has an impulse trigger and Steam Input is disabled.

 There is no GUI as this is an experimental app in the process of production.
-Just install it in the "apps\lua" folder and it will be activated by itself.
+Just install it in the `apps\lua` folder and it will be activated by itself.
-If you want to disable it, please click "Disable" in the "CONTENTS" section of CM, or move it to the "apps\lua-off" folder.
+If you want to disable it, please click "Disable" in the "CONTENTS" section of CM, or move it to the `apps\lua-off` folder.

 Depending on the response, I plan to add the ability to make adjustments via INI file or GUI.